sarahsaadeh05/data6-su23/README.md

 ## About Me

-I am a passionate individual who loves exploring new technologies and sharing my experiences with the world.
+Hi!
+My name is Sarah Saadeh and I am an incoming freshman at UC Berkeley studying Civil Engineering.

 ![Profile Photo](Bob-Minion-Transparent-Free-PNG.png)

-## Projects
+## Interests

 Check out some of my exciting projects: